| Last updated date: | Reason for update: |

 Section D: Facility Details

-Provide a detailed description of the facility and its site including the site address.
+Provide a detailed description of the facility and its site including the site address (s46(1)(b) and s46(1)(c) of the Regulations).
 Include this information in the space provided or insert references to where this information can be found in supporting documents.
 The full title, version/edition, and approval date should be provided for all referenced documents.

 Section E: Safety Analysis Report

-A safety analysis report (SAR) must be provided for each type of authorisation sought.
+A safety analysis report (SAR) must be provided for each type of authorisation sought (s46(1)(e) of the Regulations).
 The SAR must be as complete as possible for each stage of licensing.
-If applying to prepare a site for and construct a nuclear installation in the same application a SAR that is as complete as possible must be provided for each stage.
+If applying for siting and construction of a PRF in the same application, a single SAR may be provided which must be as complete as possible.

 Guidance on preparing a SAR can be found in Regulatory Guide: Preparation of the safety analysis report for non-reactor facilities.